saltyorg/docs/docs/apps/autoscan.md

 "A-Train" is a rewrite of the Bernard concepts, and is currently available as a second docker image as part of Sandbox.
 It will likely be integrated into autoscan at some point in the future.

 !!! warning
     A-Train supports **only** *unencrypted* Google Shared Drives authenticated via Service Accounts.
-It *does not* support encrypted drives nor My Drive.
+It *does not* support encrypted drives, My Drive, or authentication via Client ID/Secret or other means.

 Enter the names of the remotes you want to monitor in the [sandbox settings.yml](https://docs.saltbox.dev/sandbox/settings/).
 The Remotes can be either drive remotes or union remotes.
 You may use ```rclone listremotes``` to get your drive remotes.